Access Modifiers in PHP (public, private, protected)

 Related Tutorials

-Introduction As PHP projects grow, managing code using simple procedural programming becomes difficult.
-Files become longer, functions are scattered, and maintaining the project becomes time-consuming.
-This is where Object-Oriented Programming (OOP) becomes useful.
-OOP helps you organize your PHP code in a structured way by grouping related data and functionality together.
-Instead of writing everything…
+Introduction As PHP projects become larger, managing code using only procedural programming becomes difficult.
+Files get longer, functions become harder to track, and updating the project takes more time.
+This is where Object-Oriented Programming (OOP) becomes important.
+OOP helps developers organize code in a cleaner and more structured way by grouping related data and functionality…

 • Classes & Objects in PHP

 Introduction In Object-Oriented Programming (OOP), classes and objects are the foundation of everything.
-Understanding these two concepts clearly will make the rest of OOP much easier to learn.
-In simple terms, a class is a blueprint, and an object is a real instance created from that blueprint.
-In this tutorial, you will learn what classes…
+Once you understand these two concepts clearly, learning advanced OOP topics like constructors, inheritance, and polymorphism becomes much easier.
+In simple words, a class is a blueprint, and an object is a real instance created from that blueprint.
+For example, if “Car”…

 • Constructors & Destructors in PHP